-The programmed throttle response seems quite tame in the low indoor rate mode.
-Even in high rate outdoor mode, the throttle response seems fairly docile, but there is more power available for faster climb-outs.
+The programmed throttle response seems quite tame.
+This is no power monster.
+It's better than a coaxial however giving you faster climb-outs.
 Nothing earth shattering mind you, but this is a low powered fixed pitch beginner heli after all.

 One PIA feature the Blade 70S has is a goofy throttle lock safety activation procedure.
 No throttle hold is possible on the toy like radio to keep the rotors from spooling, so they are doing what the quad rotor world seems to be so keen on, and that is to have some sort of rudder or aileron full stick activation to unlock/arm the ESC before you can throttle up.

 The process on the 70S requires you to hold in a full right rudder stick command for several seconds to unlock the throttle.
 The blue LED (which looks green while shining trough the yellow canopy) on the left side of the control board will then change from slow flashing to fast flashing, indicating you can now throttle up.

 You only need to unlock the throttle again with the full right rudder stick procedure if you land and power off the rotors for more than 10 seconds; or if you fly into something and the ESC automatically shuts down to prevent the motor and electronics from getting overloaded.